 How does it work?
-First, it is important to remember that points on a modulated carrier are defined by phase angles, such as 0°, 90°, 180°, 270° and 360° (shown above and in Figure 1.6 from the textbook).
+First, it is important to remember that points on a modulated carrier are defined by phase angles, such as 0°, 90°, 180°, 270° and 360°.
 When two modulated carrier waves reach exactly the same phase angle at exactly the same time, they are said to be in phase, coherent, or phase locked.
-However, when two waves reach the same phase angle at different times, they are out of phase or phase shifted.
-For example, in the image, the sine wave shown by the dashed line has returned to an EDM from a reflector.
-Compared with the sine wave shown by the solid line, it is out of phase by one-quarter of a wavelength.
+However, when two waves reach a phase angle at different times, they are out of phase or phase shifted.
+For example, in the image, the sine wave shown by the dashed red line has returned to an EDM from a reflector.
+Compared with the sine wave shown by the solid blue line, it is out of phase by one-quarter of a wavelength.
 The distance between the EDM and the reflector, ρ, is then:

 N = the number of full wavelengths the modulated carrier has completed